sourabhkumar47/sourabhkumar47/README.md

 - 📫 How to reach me **sourabh.47512@gmail.com**

-- ⚡ Fun fact **The first programmer in the entire world was a woman.
-Her name was Ada Lovelace and she was born in 1815.**
+- ⚡ Fun fact **The first programming language was called **FORTRAN**.It was developed by a team lead by Mr. John Backus, an American computer scientist.
+First appearing in **1964**, FORTRAN is still in use today.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">